Explore-AI/udt-clean-water-toolkit/README.md

 ### cwa_geoaorm

-An application of the Clean Water Toolkit.
-Integrates the `cwm` package and provides functional and class based APIs.
+An application of the Clean Water Toolkit with GeoAlchemy integration.
+Includes the `cwm` package and provides functional and class based APIs.
 It is packaged as a zip file.
 It can be unpacked and integrated into any other python project or it can be run with the provided shell commands.
 It is non-graphical.

 ### cwa_geodorm